La Spezia Carnival traditions

 In a lunar of the time, there is traces of some songs from the late sixties of the nineteenth century that see a certain Batiston as the protagonist.

 The first, signed by Serafino Pucci, goes like this

 Cai me fanti, a son de Spèza

 Ch’i è nassù ‘nte a Sitadèla…

-(Dear my boys, I’m from Spezia / my name is Batiston / Batiston di Falabela / who was born in the citadel )
+(My dear boys, I’m from Spezia / my name is Batiston / Batiston di Falabela / who was born in the citadel)

-Even if there are those who claim that Falabela is a neighboring locality (however disappeared and not remembered today), it is more likely that it is a dialectal expression that means “make it beautiful”, that is “combine trouble”, while certainly the Citadel is the ancient district of La Spezia.
+Even if some claim Falabela is a neighboring locality (however today disappeared and not remembered), it is more likely that it is a dialectal expression that means “make it beautiful”, that is, “make trouble”, while certainly the Citadella is the oldest district of La Spezia.

-The verses are written in strict and genuine dialect; the small composition tells that Batiston returns home after spending many years in California and is saddened to see the suffering of some workers who, dirty and hungry, after work, lie down on the ground, under the arcades of via Chiodo.
-From this description starts a pity towards those who sweat and who, as a reward, lead a life of rags, and a decisive attack on the authorities is not spared:
+The verses are written in a strict and genuine dialect; the small poem tells that Batiston returns home after spending many years in California and is saddened to see the suffering of some workers who, dirty and hungry, after work, rest lying on the ground, under the arcades of via Chiodo.
+From this description starts a commiseration towards those who sweat and who, as a reward, lead a life of beggars, and a decisive attack against the authorities is not spared: